reg-viz/storycap/README.md

 - `fullPage`: If set true, Storycap captures the entire page of stories.
 - `focus`: If set a valid CSS selector string, Storycap captures after focusing the element matched by the selector.
 - `hover`: If set a valid CSS selector string, Storycap captures after hovering the element matched by the selector.
+- `click`: If set a valid CSS selector string, Storycap captures after clicking the element matched by the selector.
 - `skip`: If set true, Storycap cancels capturing corresponding stories.
 - `viewport`, `viewports`: See type `Viewport` section below.
 - `variants`: See type `Variants` section below.